 9.6 Wider effects of computing – investigating how computer systems drive changes to culture and society and identifying key environmental and legal issues that arise from the use of computer systems.

-Our students have the opportunity of studying one of two different areas: Digital Information Technology or Computing.
+Our students have the opportunity of studying GCSE Computer Science.

 Facilities and Resources